-- 25.1 Broadcasters shall ensure that commercial communications in respect of gambling comply with all relevant Irish and European legislation and with rules, regulations and codes of practice issued from time to time by a relevant competent authority.
-To avoid doubt, the provisions of any new legislation (including any regulations made thereunder) will, upon entry into force, take precedence over anything in this section. - 25.2 Broadcasters shall ensure that commercial communications for the National Lottery comply with the Marketing Communications, Advertising, Promotions and PR Code of Practice approved by the Regulator of the National Lottery. - 25.3 Broadcasters shall only broadcast commercial communications in respect of a duly licensed entity. - 25.4 Broadcasters shall ensure that commercial communications do not contain anything which could be deemed to be a direct encouragement to gamble.
+25.1 Broadcasters shall take appropriate measures to ensure that commercial communications in respect of gambling comply with all relevant provisions of the Gambling Regulation Act 2024, other relevant Irish and European legislation and with rules, regulations and codes of practice issued from time to time by a relevant competent authority.

+- 25.2 Broadcasters shall take appropriate measures to ensure that commercial communications for the National Lottery comply with the Marketing Communications, Advertising, Promotions and PR Code of Practice approved by the Regulator of the National Lottery. - 25.3 Broadcasters shall only broadcast commercial communications in respect of a duly licensed entity. - 25.4 Broadcasters shall ensure that commercial communications do not contain anything which could be deemed to be a direct encouragement to gamble.
 This includes providing information detailing special offers, free bets as prizes in competitions, discounts, inducements to visit any gambling establishment (including on-line) or any promotional offer intended to encourage the use of services of this nature.
 To avoid doubt, the commercial communication may contain the address of the service provider and factual descriptions of services available. - 25.5 Broadcasters shall ensure that portrayals of gambling in commercial communications do not: - a) encourage behaviour that is socially irresponsible or could lead to financial, social, psychological or emotional harm. - b) suggest that gambling can be a solution to personal or professional problems or financial concerns. - c) suggest that gambling can enhance personal qualities or contribute toward sexual attraction and success or social success. - d) depict or feature children gambling. - 25.6 Broadcasters shall ensure that commercial communications for gambling do not contain material which is directed exclusively or principally at children and shall not be broadcast in or around children's programmes.